shin1987/trigram/README.md

 Handling Output Paragraphs
 --------------------------
 When multiple output paragraphs are desired, one can easily run the program multiple times and piece together the results.
-Or it can be handled with more heuristic sampling for example to avoid two paragraphs looking too similar.
+Or it can be handled with more heuristic sampling - for example to avoid two paragraphs looking too similar.

 Backtracing
 -----------
-Backtracing can be used to exhuastively searches many possible text generations and output only those matches some predefined condition.
+Backtracing can be used to exhuastively searches many possible text generations and output only those match some predefined condition.
 It is easier to implement backtracing with recursive calls instead of loops which is used in current random sampling.

 The new algorithm should be implemented by deriving `trigram.core.TextGenerator` class and it should then integrate with the rest unchanged.